drufball/yosai/_drafts/actualization.md

 The woman sat silently, having none of it.

 "Alright, alright.
 I was going to try and sneak into the jonin training area."
 Moto looked at the ground guiltily.
-"I wanted to train with the cooler weapons."
+"I wanted to use the cooler weapons."

 The woman nodded.
 It hadn't taken much time living on his own for Moto to learn that the best way to lie was to let the other person catch you in a smaller one first.

 "You know no genin are allowed at the Contract House without an escort who's chunin or higher.
-If you got caught, _especially_ if you got caught in the jonin training area, I'd be stuck here for weeks!"
+If you got caught, _especially_ if you got caught in the jonin area, I'd be stuck here for weeks!"

 Moto looked up from the ground, doing his best to sound conspiratorial.
 "You could come along too!
 That way you could keep an eye on me."
 Moto took a leap based on the story she'd told earlier.
 It didn't sound like she was very senior, so she probably didn't get much time with the more powerful explosives.
 "Plus you could try out some of the higher grade explosives yourself!"